Trade directory · Meridian metro · Idaho

 Permit Requirements

-City of Meridian requires building permits for roof replacement, structural repairs, and additions over 100 sq ft.
-Permit fees range $150-$800 based on project value.
+City of Meridian requires building permits for roof replacement, structural repairs over $500, and additions.
+Permit fees range $150-$400.
 Submit plans showing materials, structural details, and energy compliance.

 §3